abbreviatedman/spellbound/data/quotes.md

 529
 00:24:30,124 --> 00:24:32,744
 I don't know what to say, Jules.
-I...
+I…

 530
 00:24:34,048 --> 00:24:35,381